 Bicycles must be stored in bicycle rack behind the activity center.
 All residents must register their bikers with CSI Campus Safety.
 Bicycle racks are also available outside many of the academic buildings.
 Residents are free to leave belongings in their rooms over break periods but are encouraged to take valuables with them.

-Students may stay in the dorms over Thanksgiving and Spring Breaks.
+Students may stay in the dorms over Thanksgiving and Spring Breaks, as long as they inform the RHC (this is typically done by filling out a form).

 During all other breaks, students may request vacation occupancy by contacting the Housing office at least two weeks prior to the scheduled closing.
-Requests are not guaranteed to be granted, there is an extra charge, and is reserved for situations where extenuating circumstances apply.
+Please note:

 You will be given a mailbox number upon check-in.